samman350/samman350.github.io/_posts/2026-02-16-string-simulation.md

 Note the multiplication with i, it makes the contribution less symmetric: the first particle to the left contributes less than the next one.
 This spatially dependent scaling is a way to let also symmetric higher harmonic overtones contribute to the total amplitude, resulting in a richer tone.
 If this scaling is not present, symetric waves cancel themselves out: the right half exactly cancels the left half, resulting in a less rich tone.

-This  with an Audio Callback function, which communicates with the sound card.
+In the Raylib engine, signals are turned into sound using an Audio Callback function, which communicates with the sound card.
 This function is very much ‘Embedded-Systems-kind-of-C’, and looks like this:

 	static void AudioCB(void* buffer, unsigned int frames) {